zhiyuanyao7/ucla-intro2qgis-raster/_episodes/04-Raster-Analysis.md

 ## Calcualte the area and percentage of green space in census tract

 In the above sections, we summarize the grids of green space.
 As the values of green space is 1 and the values of non-green space is 0.
 The sum of the grids is the total number of grids of green space.
-NLCD 2016 dataset’s resolution is 30m by 30m, and as a result the area of the green space can be calculated as **_sum\*30m\*30m**.
+NLCD 2016 dataset’s resolution is 98.245 feet by 98.245 feet, and as a result the area of the green space can be calculated as **_sum\*98.245 feet\*98.245 feet**.

 As you noticed, there is a “Shape_Area” column in the attribute table.
 “Shape_Area” is the area of each census tract.
 What is the unit of the “Shape-Area”?
 We can find the information in the Properties of the layer, **la_tract_nad**.